Privacy of your Information

 These uses are in line with the purposes outlined in our registration with the Information Commissioner’s Office, the reference number is Z972915X.

 Your information may be used to help assess the needs of the general population both on a local, regional and national level to help make informed decisions about the provision of future services.
 Information can also be used to conduct health research and development, monitor NHS Performance in order to allow the NHS to plan for future.
-As part of our planning City and Hackney CCG will identify areas to concentrate on concerning the health of City and Hackney residents.
+As part of our planning NHS North East London CCG will identify areas to concentrate on concerning the health of North East London residents.

 Information sharing with other NHS agencies and non-NHS organisations